Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Where to Buy

 Are you looking to add Small-leaf Spiderwort varieties to your collection?
-You may obtain them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+You may obtain these plants from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-To care for Small-leaf Spiderwort indoors, give it bright indirect light, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+To care for Small-leaf Spiderwort indoors, provide bright indirect light, warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Small-leaf Spiderwort, Tradescantia fluminensis